using-system/devops/k8s/cka/1- Basic.md

     matchLabels:
       type: back
   template:
-   # yaml of pod without apiVersion and king
+   # yaml of a pod without apiVersion and kind
 ```

 ## Get ReplicaSet